the-gigi/dominion/README.md

 ### Supply piles

 The kingdom cards, the treasures, the victory cards and the curses are all considered supply piles.
 Each such pile contain cards of the same type and can be implemented as a simple counter (how many cards of this type remain in the pile)

 ### Player hand

 The player hand is an unordered collection of cards.
 The human player may organize and order them for, but that is for human display only.
-It doesn't effect the game state or the other players in any way.
+It doesn't affect the game state or the other players in any way.
 The only relevant information is what cards are in the player's hand.

 ### Play area